Today I’m sharing things to do in the Mohican area that include nature programs, year-round festivals and a shrine honoring those who died in battle.”

 Why not Extend Your Stay Overnight or to a Weekend?

 These free activities allow room in your budget to choose the perfect place to stay.
 After a day on the trails or canoeing down the river, couples can return to a luxurious castle suite at Landoll’s Mohican Castle or stay in a treehouse at The Mohicans.

 Families will find plenty of indoor entertainment, including a game room, indoor and outdoor pool, and programs at the Mohican State Park Lodge.
 Take a look at their specials page here.
 And read this post to learn why I think the Mohican State Park Lodge and Conference Center may be one of the area’s best-kept secrets.
 (Please note that the lodge is currently closed.)

 Outdoor enthusiasts may enjoy camping in a camper cabin, tent, or family cabin.

 Yet other options in the area include B & B’s, an inn, and private home rentals.

 There truly is something for everyone.
 Spend the rest of vacation exploring the Mohican area- canoeing, fishing, zip-lining, conquering the aerial adventure park and so much more.

 What are your favorite things to do in the Mohican area?

 Pin this for later:

-Thank you to Discover Mohican for providing the post idea.
+Thank you to Discover Mohican for providing the inspiration for this post.